 Fiach O'Neill is a graduate of Digital Skills Academy's BSc Honours in Digital Technology, Design and Innovation and a Senior Digital Designer at M.CO.

 What skills did you learn on the programme and how did they help you?

-Over the duration of the course, I gained digital skills in video, graphic and web design, but also skills in dealing with multi-disciplinary teams and online collaboration, all of which I now use on a daily basis.
-I believe the course teaches you to be adaptable and prepares you for employment based on real world situations and experiences.
+Over the duration of the course, I gained digital skills in graphic and web design, but also skills in dealing with multi-disciplinary teams and online collaboration, all of which I now use on a daily basis.
+I believe the course teaches you to be adaptable and prepares you for working in real world situations and experiences.

 How did you find your industry partner project and what did it teach you?